 2. Download and complete the Transfer Leadership Application and Agreement form.

-3. Submit above form along with your leadership essay, leadership resume, and letter of recommendation here.
+3. Submit your leadership essay, leadership resume, and letter of recommendation below:

 - Leadership Essay: Your essay should be between 500 and 2000 words in length and it should answer the question, “How would you be a catalyst for change at Illinois Tech and throughout your post-graduate career?”
 Be sure that your essay addresses the following points: